-look as if they're on important business.
-If you are lucky enough to glimpse one chances are it will be scrambling into the water, scuttling away into the undergrowth or darting headlong into a burrow.
-While once a common sight, water voles have declined by more than 90% since the 1970s.
+one chances are it will be scrambling into the water, scuttling away into the undergrowth or darting headlong into a While once a common sight, water voles have declined by more than 90% since the 1970s.
 Changes in farming practices and land use have seen losses of the lush waterside vegetation that water voles rely on for food and cover.
 The sharp decline coincides with the spread of their most voracious predator, the American mink.
 Local recovery It's not all bad news for our industrious water voles though.
 BBOWT's Water Vole Recovery Project was set up in 1998 to conserve local water vole populations with some very encouraging results.
 By 2018 the total area of water vole activity in our three counties reached 233 square miles, a remarkable increase of 78% over just the last 10 years and one that validates our approach.
 So how have we done it?
-To conserve water voles we first need to know where water vole burrows, droppings, feeding signs and footprints.
-We work with landowners to create favourable conditions for water voles with opportunities taken to enhance sites.
-This We work with landowners to create favourable conditions.
+To conserve water voles we first need to know where We work with landowners to create favourable conditions for water voles with opportunities taken to enhance sites.
+This might include fencing off a We work with landowners to create favourable conditions.

-might include fencing off a watercourse or reducing trees and scrub to allow grasses, reeds and herbs to flourish.
+watercourse or reducing trees and scrub to allow grasses, reeds and herbs to flourish.
 We also work to monitor and control mink by providing advice and special mink monitoring rafts to land managers.

 By helping the remaining colonies to flourish and spread they may eventually link up to create larger and, crucially, more robust populations that are more sustainable in the long term.
 In time we hope that the distinctive 'plop' of a water vole diving into the water will be a common sound once more.
 Water vole field signs - Riverbank burrows, often with a nibbled 'lawn' by the entrance. - 'Latrines' of rounded, Tic Tac-sized droppings. - Piles of nibbled vegetation with the ends cut at a 45 degree angle.